SUPPORTING THE PROFESSIONALS

 CONDITIONS OF NOMINATION:

-Nominations for 2020 are now closed.
 Nominations for 2021 will be open in November 2020.
 Watch this space.

 • Council subscribers of LGMA Queensland may nominate projects for the LGMA Queensland Awards for Excellence.